jayguar1206/Uncursus/README.md

 Thanks To:

-knuckles approver#1119 For All Test And The Name Of Project
+knuckles approver#1119 For All Test And The Name Of The Project

 Setps :
  A12-A3 Not Supported